BY GEMA ALAVA, APRIL 2022

 Mooney would talk about battlefields, Weiner about storms and big waves in the ocean, Ryman about being in the right light.
 And I understood what they meant.
 If I believe in my own potential, regardless of pandemics, or cultural or financial crises, it is thanks to them.
 When Ryman died I concentrated on my project HEXAGONS, which focuses on how artists can persevere even in the most extreme conditions.

 Do you want to step on me?
 Go ahead, because with that I’ll make an art piece.
 This is how I began to place 24 carat gold hexagons around the globe, marking locations and individuals who inspired me and could inspire others; as if metaphorically I had melted my previous installations of golden shirts and poured them inside hexagonal honey bees’ panels.
 Somehow I wanted to pollinate culture and don’t give up.
-Deep inside I wanted them to be proud of me.

 It is in their memory that I keep working while leaving space for interpretation, and searching for artists who believe in the power of their own potential.
 Because artists supporting artists is the essence of Culture.